alinassarrr/convoverse/README.md

 <!-- project overview -->
 <img src="./readme/title2.svg"/>

-> ConvoVerse is a smart, unified communication dashboard that brings messages from Slack, WhatsApp, email, and calendar into one place.
-Powered by AI, it summarizes long threads, extracts action items, automates replies and scheduling, and makes cross-platform search effortless, helping you stay organized, responsive, and focused without switching between apps.
+> **ConvoVerse** is a smart, AI-powered dashboard that unifies Slack, WhatsApp, email, and calendar in one place.
+It delivers instant summaries, extracts action items, automates replies and scheduling, and enables fast cross-platform search, keeping you organized, responsive, and in control.

 <br><br>